ibm-cloud-docs/containers/cs_apps.md

-1. Create a Kubernetes service configuration script that is named `myservice.yaml` and define a service of type `LoadBalancer` with a dummy load balancer IP address.
+1. Create a Kubernetes service configuration file that is named `myservice.yaml` and define a service of type `LoadBalancer` with a dummy load balancer IP address.
 The following example uses the IP address 1.1.1.1 as the load balancer IP address.

     ```
     apiVersion: v1